-Chiffon cakes are extremely popular in Japan, probably more so than the U.S. You can find all kinds of chiffon cake flavors in coffee shops, pastry shops, and sweets stores.
+Chiffon cakes are extremely popular in Japan, probably more so than in the U.S. You can find all kinds of chiffon cake flavors in coffee shops, pastry shops, and sweets stores.
 From Green Tea Chiffon Cake to Black Sesame Chiffon Cake, unique Japanese flavors are all the rage and they are the ones you want to try when you’re in Japan.

 Today we’re going classic.
 Because we can never have enough chocolate in our life, here is the much anticipated Chocolate Chiffon Cake!